Inklingo

 In this version, you aren't using the 'me' or 'se' words on yourself.
 Instead, you are doing the action to someone else: 'Enterar a alguien' (To inform someone).

-Choosing between 'informar' and 'enterar'
+Choosing Between 'informar' and 'notificar'

 Learn Spanish with Inklingo